mozilla-mobile/firefox-tv/docs/telemetry.md

 Firefox for Fire TV creates and tries to send a "core" ping whenever the app goes to the background.
 This core ping uses the same format as Firefox for Android and is [documented on firefox-source-docs.mozilla.org](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/core-ping.html).

+## Experiments

+We run A/B tests using [Fretboard](https://github.com/mozilla-mobile/android-components/blob/master/components/service/fretboard/README.md#android-components--service--fretboard), with a Kinto backend as the experiment source.
+As part of the core ping, we send the names of the experiments that the user is part of, in order to measure experiment results.

+Fretboard does not currently support experiments with multiple branches, so to handle this use case we create an experiment config for each branch in the split test.
+Experiment names follow the format

+`experimentName-XXXX:branch`

+where `XXXX` is the related GitHub issue and `branch` is a letter with **A always representing the control branch**.

 # Event ping

 In addition to the core ping an event ping for UI telemetry is generated and sent as soon as the app is sent to the background.